 "Historical Woods of America helps to keep the important history of America alive for current and future generations.
 Through our innovative services and products, we strive to ensure our nation's rich cultural history, as well as the environment, is preserved."
 William E. Jewell

 At Historical Woods, we make goods from wood with a story.
 The handcrafted items you see for purchase here are created by a variety of artisans and are beautiful on their own but it is the wood from which they are made which holds the full story.
 There are eleven different trees here that were alive and growing during some spectacular periods in our American history.
-Our Woods page details the history of each tree.
+Our Woods page details the history of each tree, and Our Team page highlights our people.

 One day our founder, William E. Jewell, drove past George Washington’s Mount Vernon and witnessed a tree on the grounds being taken down.
 He thought about the history of that tree and wanted to know where it was going so he detoured into the site to find out.
 From that day forward his life changed lanes into the development of a business creating relationships with historic sites and making planned use of majestic and famous trees as they were felled due to natural causes.